Javier Hernandez

 Javier is passionate about music and is among the last generation of all-vinyl DJ’s.
 He collects all sorts of oddities and is considered somewhat of a gear hack.
 He maintains an active lifestyle with a wide range of activities such as mountain and road cycling, handball, hiking, and circuit training.
 He enjoys camping, traveling, and making life-long memories with his wife, two daughters, and his Australian cattle dog, Canelo.

-Javier Hernandez Quotes
+Javier Hernandez Takeaways

 • Javier Hernandez was born in the SGV area of Los Angeles County